 No one really likes to think about needing long-term health care services.
-But the reality is that in America, someone turning 65 today has almost a 70% chance of needing some type of long-term care in their remaining years to assist with performing everyday tasks like eating or bathing.1 As many experienced during the COVID-19 pandemic, caregiving can take a financial and emotional toll on everyone in a family.
+However, the reality is that in America, someone turning 65 today has almost a 70% chance of needing some type of long-term care in their remaining years to assist with performing everyday tasks like eating or bathing.1 As many experienced during the COVID-19 pandemic, caregiving can take a financial and emotional toll on everyone in a family.

 Are you prepared?
 According to the Department of Health and Human Services, the average use of long-term care services is 3 years.1